 August 19-22, 2019 from approx. 9am-4pm daily

-A detailed schedule for Fresh 2019 will be released in the Spring.
+A detailed schedule for Fresh 2019 will be released in June.
 To receive updates about Fresh Dance Intensive, please subscribe to our email list by clicking here.

 KRISTEN CARCONE (Workshop Director / Faculty Member), is a Toronto-born, internationally acclaimed dancer, choreographer, teacher, and reiki healer.
 She is a company member of Third Rail Projects (New York), currently performing in their Bessie award-winning production, Then She Fell.
 Kristen is a guest artist with FROG IN HAND, and has also performed the original works of Jason Parsons and the Kuperman Brothers.
 She has performed internationally in: The Phish Concert at Madison Square Garden (New York), Tangente’s Danses Buissonnieres (Montreal), The New Prague Dance Festival (Prague) and Art Gallery of Ontario’s MASSIVE PARTY (Toronto).
 In 2016, Kristen was named one of the 25 Most Influential Young Choreographers to watch by Narcity Toronto.
 Her choreography can be seen in Cardinal’s Pride music video Masterpiece, and in Supa’Nova, a new play by Maria Ramirez.
 Thanks to funding from the Toronto Arts Council, and support from lululemon NY, Kristen’s latest work 4-7-8 will premiere Fall 2018 in Toronto.
 She graduated from New World School of the Arts in 2011.